 Maggie and Anna have fun posting the menu for Dad.
 This morning we had homeschool co-op.
 Here's Lizzie enjoying her quilting class (they had one missing because of sickness):

-And my ukulele class is doing wonderfully!
-And yes, we too had one missing because of sickness.
 So tonight we finally got home at 8 o'clock.
 I was nervous about driving on our mile-long dirt road with two major hills, but the Lord was gracious and it was uneventful.

-My children immediately went sledding.
 See the large aluminum bowl in the picture below?
 I bought three of these bowls for $15 on eBay a few years ago.
 I thought I was going to use them for salads and such, but was I shocked when they arrived!
 They are huge.
-Perfect for sledding!
+Perfect for sledding!.jpg)

 I have many bolts of bandana fabric that I bought at Walmart for $1/yard.
 So Maggie designed this quilt block from them.
 Isn't it beautiful?!
-My daughters all enjoy playing around with colors and seeing what goes with what.
+My daughters all enjoy playing around with colors and seeing what goes with what..jpg)

 Today I made some sticky buns for fun.
 Except for 1/2 cup of unbleached white flour, I used all whole wheat flour.
 They were delicious but next time I won't use as much cinnamon.
-They sure are disappearing quickly!
+They sure are disappearing quickly!.jpg)

 Today we went to Anna's piano recital.
 She played, "A Time Forgotten" by Melody Bober, one of my favorite composers.
 Anna played it perfectly.